SarahN18/SarahN18/README.md

 - 👋 Hi, I’m @SarahN18
-- 👀 I’m interested in competitive programming, database management, frontend programming
+- 👀 I’m interested in competitive programming, web development and android development
 - 🌱 I’m currently learning backend programming
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 SarahN18/SarahN18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.